Rana Muhammad Hayat

-Rana Muhammad Hayat Khan (رانا محمد حیات خان; born 24 December 1950) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Rana Muhammad Hayat Khan (رانا محمد حیات خان; born 24 December 1950) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from June 2013 to May 2018.

 Early life

-He was born on 24 December 1950.
+He was born on 24 December 1950 to father Rana Nisar Muhammad Khan.

 Political career

-Rana Hayat was elected as a member of National Assembly as a candidate of IJI from constituency NA-108 in Pakistani general election 1990.
-Rana was re-elected as a member of National Assembly as a candidate of PML-N in Pakistani general election 1997.
+Rana Hayat was elected as a member of the National Assembly as a candidate of IJI from constituency NA-108 in the Pakistani general election in 1990.
+Rana was re-elected as a member of the National Assembly as a candidate of PML-N in the Pakistani general election in 1997.

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-141 (Kasur-IV) and Constituency NA-142 (Kasur-V) in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-141 (Kasur-IV) and Constituency NA-142 (Kasur-V) in the 2002 Pakistani general election but was unsuccessful.
 He received 348 votes from Constituency NA-141 (Kasur-IV) and received 43,921 votes from Constituency NA-142 (Kasur-V) and lost both seats to Muhammad Asif Nakai.
 In the same election, he also ran for the seat of the Provincial Assembly of the Punjab from Constituency PP-183 (Kasur-IX) as an independent candidate but was unsuccessful.
-He received 19,644 votes and lost the seat to Sardar Pervaiz Hasan Nakai, a candidate of Pakistan Muslim League (Q) (PML-Q).
+He received 19,644 votes and lost the seat to Sardar Pervaiz Hasan Nakai, a candidate of the Pakistan Muslim League (Q) (PML-Q).

 He ran for the seat of the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-142 (Kasur-V) in by-election in 2003 but was unsuccessful.
 He received 46,042 votes and lost the seat to Sardar Talib Hassan Nakai.

-He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-142 (Kasur-V) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-142 (Kasur-V) in the 2008 Pakistani general election but was unsuccessful.
 He received 19,512 votes and lost the seat to Muhammad Asif Nakai.
-In the same election, he also ran for the seat of the Provincial Assembly of the Punjab from Constituency PP-183 (Kasur-IX) a candidate of PML-N but was unsuccessful.
+In the same election, he also ran for the Provincial Assembly of the Punjab seat from Constituency PP-183 (Kasur-IX) a candidate of PML-N but was unsuccessful.
 He received 19,512 votes and lost the seat to Muhammad Asif Nakai.

-He was elected to the National Assembly as a candidate of PML-N from Constituency NA-142 (Kasur-V) in 2013 Pakistani general election.
+He was elected to the National Assembly as a candidate of PML-N from Constituency NA-142 (Kasur-V) in the 2013 Pakistani general election.
 He received 85,243 votes and defeated Sardar Talib Hassan Nakai.

-He ran for the seat of National Assembly of Pakistan from NA-140 in Pakistani General Election 2018 but was unsuccessful.
-He was defeated by Sardar Talib Hassan Nakai.
+He ran for the seat of the National Assembly as a candidate of PML(N) from NA-140 Kasur-IV in the 2018 Pakistani general election, but was unsuccessful.
+He was defeated by Sardar Talib Hassan Nakai, a candidate of Pakistan Tehreek-e-Insaf (PTI).